ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 - Longitude and latitude in whole degrees
 - Unique product hash
 - Standard product version

+This results in a filename constructed as illustrated in the figure below:

 ![GUNW naming scheme](../images/asf_gunw_names.png "Breakdown of ARIA-S1-GUNW Naming Scheme")